yenchunnnn/personal-website/content/authors/admin/_index.md

 Thanks for stopping by. :blush:

-Coming from a background in social and clinical psychology, I'm passionate about solving human problems through analytics.
-With previous experience in healthcare and academia.
-If you’re looking for someone to drive positive impact on our society, please feel free to contact me!
+Coming from a background in social psychology and clinical psychology, I'm passionate about exploring human issues through analytics.
+If you’re looking for someone to drive positive impact in our society, please feel free to contact me!

-Fun Fact: I've met people worldwide on 6 dating apps to learn about their stories and cultures. :relieved:
+Fun fact: I'm obsessed with learning about other cultures.
+So far, I've exchanged thoughts with people from 20+ nationalities, including US, Estonia, Serbia, Türkiye, Iran, Armenia, South Africa, Sri Lanka, etc. :relieved:

 > Interests: Social Interaction {{< icon name="handshake-simple" pack="fas" >}} | Affective Science {{< icon name="brain" pack="fas" >}} | Data Analytics {{< icon name="chart-line" pack="fas" >}}